xonsh/tutorial/pycon2017.md

 * Events Exercise (8 min)
 * Wrap-up (1 min)

-Note that there are 5 minutes of wigggle room.
+Note that there are 5 minutes of wiggle room.

 Additional notes
 ----------------